mrjoeman1/test-processor/README.md

 # This config supports only math operations.
 # Symbol for comments is "#" (at beginning of a line)

-# Section describes input variables that cab be accessed
+# Section describes input variables that can be accessed
 # on any step of process.
 To access them use syntax $<variable-name>.
 # E.g. $a or $myVariable (only eng characters)